• Twitter

 Social Care Provision

-Our specialist social workers are embedded within Local Authorities and provide support in cases where FGM, Breast Flattening, or Spirit Possession, Witchcraft, and Ritualistic Abuse is a concern.
-This can range from providing advice and guidance to frontline professionals, to assisting with child protection proceedings and applications for FGM Protection Orders.
+Our expertise derives from having specialist social workers embedded within Local Authorities to provide expert support, advice and guidance in cases where FGM, Breast Flattening, or Spirit Possession, Witchcraft, and Ritualistic Abuse was a concern.
+This ranged from providing advice and guidance to frontline professionals, to assisting with child protection proceedings and applications for FGM Protection Orders.

 “Thank you for your support during the Ofsted Inspection…The excellent work that you are doing in relation to FGM…was highlighted in the feedback by the inspectors ”